A Guide to Cognitive Behavioral Therapy

-Generally considered to be the gold standard of therapeutic counseling methods, cognitive behavioral therapy (CBT) aims to help clients cope with many of life’s hurdles in real time.
-CBT is well-known for offering clients coping strategies that work well outside of the therapy room.
+Generally considered to be the gold standard of therapeutic counseling methods, cognitive behavioral therapy (CBT) aims to help clients cope with many of life’s hurdles in real-time.
+CBT is particularly well-known for offering clients coping strategies that work well outside of therapy.

-Based on the observation that our feelings and emotions are attached to our thoughts, CBT works primarily through a comprehensive (yet intuitive) process known as thought replacement.
-This involves the identification, evaluation, and replacement of negative thoughts—thoughts that produce the unpleasant feelings that may have ultimately driven the client to seek counseling in the first place.
+CBT works primarily through a comprehensive (yet intuitive) process known as thought replacement.
+This involves the identification, evaluation, and replacement of negative thoughts—thoughts that produce unpleasant feelings that may have ultimately driven the client to seek counseling in the first place.

-Cognitive behavioral therapy (CBT) is a psychotherapeutic treatment that helps clients learn how to identify, question, and replace their negative thoughts and behaviors as they arise.
-Therapists employ this method to help individuals learn to better manage their experiences, interactions, and inner dialogue as they face personal obstacles outside of therapy.
+Therapists employ CBT to help individuals learn to better manage their experiences, interactions, and inner dialogue as they face personal obstacles outside of therapy.
 Common challenges that CBT can help to improve include:

 What Is the Main Goal of CBT?